 In a large pan over medium-high heat, melt vegan butter.
 Add leeks and a dash of salt.
-Cook, stirring frequently, for several minutes until leeks star to soften and turn golden brown at the edges.
+Cook, stirring frequently, for several minutes until leeks start to soften and turn golden brown at the edges.
 Add mushrooms and stir to combine with leeks and coat with vegan butter.
 After a few minutes, add garlic.
 Cook until mushrooms are cooked through.

 There may be liquid filling the bottom of the pan from the mushrooms.
 This is rich mushroom liquor and there is no need to cook it off.
 Taste one of each type of mushroom to ensure it is fully cooked and season with salt and pepper as needed.
 Remove from heat.

 In a saucepan over medium heat, melt vegan butter.
 Once melted, crumble in the wheels of High Sierra Rustic Alpine and Aged English Sharp Farmhouse.
 Using a whisk, break up cheese into small pieces and allow it to soften.
 It will not melt like dairy cheese but will start to look like cookie dough once the pieces break down.

 Stirring constantly with whisk, add warm pasta water one cup at a time and keep whisking until it is combined.
 The sauce will get very thick at first as you add liquid, and may get very lumpy.
 Keep stirring and adding water over the course of a few minutes until it is the texture of a thick cream sauce, You do not want it too thin, because the liquid in the mushroom mixture will also be added.